-At IronNet Cybersecurity, Inc. trust is a core value.
-This IronNet Cybersecurity, Inc Privacy Statement (“Privacy Statement”) describes our privacy practices.
-Please read this Privacy Statement carefully to learn how we collect, use, share and otherwise process information relating to individuals (“Personal Data”), and to learn about your rights and choices regarding our processing of your Personal Data.
+At IronNet Cybersecurity, Inc., trust is a core value.
+This IronNet Cybersecurity, Inc Privacy Statement (“Privacy Statement”) describes our privacy practices, specifically how we collect, use, share, and otherwise process information relating to individuals (“Personal Data”).
+Please read this Privacy Statement carefully to learn about your rights and choices regarding our processing of your Personal Data.

-A reference to “IronNet,” “we,” “us” or the “Company” is a reference to IronNet Cybersecurity, Inc.
+Any reference to “IronNet,” “we,” “us,” or the “Company” is a reference to IronNet Cybersecurity, Inc.

 This Privacy Statement applies to the processing of Personal Data collected by us when you:

-- Receive communications from us, including emails, phone calls, texts or fax;
+- Receive communications from us, including emails, phone calls, text messages, or faxes

 IronNet is the controller of your Personal Data as described in this Privacy Statement, unless expressly specified otherwise.